 seen from a serious mistake that they made in aligning

 the columns and buttresses.
 Those on the west side are

 4ft adrift from those on the east.

-It is in Westminster Hall that British monarchs since Edward VII have lain in state, the last lying-in-state being that of Queen Elizabeth, The Queen Mother in April 2002.
+It is in Westminster Hall that British monarchs since Edward VII have lain in state, the last lying-in-state being that of Queen Elizabeth II in September 2022.

 Website design and management by: TurnipNet

 e-mail : firstname.lastname@example.org

 is not an official website.
 Please check official sources for up